 I’ve read a couple of books that focus on the lives of those who committed horrible crimes as children and then go out to live in the world under a new identity.
 The Flowers Girls had an interesting take on this situation, and I liked that it opened with another mystery at the beginning with little Georgie’s disappearance.
 However, once that had been resolved around the half-way mark, I found that I wasn’t really that interested in whether Georgie was taken or not, and if she was, who by.

 I guessed quite early what had really happened with the original crime eighteen years’ prior, so it wasn’t a big shock when that was revealed.
-However, the final big reveal surrounding came completely out of nowhere, but then the book immediately ended?
+However, the final big reveal came completely out of nowhere, and then the book immediately ended?
 There was no explanation and not even enough information for me to even speculate about how or why or anything.
 The book had an interesting concept and the writing style was great but the plot left me wanting a lot more.

 Rating: 2 / 5 stars